Join Advanced League and Weekly League to have amazing fun!

-Discussion in 'Lions and Football' started by Superstarov, Aug 30, 2006.
+Discussion in 'Football, Baseball, and Hockey' started by Superstarov, Aug 30, 2006.

-Looks like he'll get the chance to prove his worth.
+From the Detroit News Looks like he'll get the chance to prove his worth.

 Or prove his critics right.
 Sounds like he'll be getting more PT than the has in years.
 Hopefully he doesn't break his collerbone again.